 - When you are prompted by User Account Control, click Continue;

 - In the command prompt, type net user administrator /active:yes, and press Enter;

 - Type net user administrator [password], and press Enter

 where [password] is the password you would like to set to the administrator account.

 - Log off the current user account.

-If the issues is not resolved please contact Acronis Customer Central with a reference to this article and diagnostic information as described in Acronis True Image Home 2010: Generating System Report.
+If the issues is not resolved please contact Acronis Support with a reference to this article and diagnostic information as described in Acronis True Image Home 2010: Generating System Report.